rcamino/imputation-dgm/README.md

 This is the code used for the paper [Improving Missing Value Imputation with Deep Generative Models](https://arxiv.org/abs/1902.10666).

+I submitted this paper to ICML 2019 and got rejected.
+This is a work in progress, but some people asked me to release the code.
+I have a lot to improve and I am pretty much alone coding this, so if you have suggestions or if you find problems I will appreciate the feedback.

 ## Requirements

 This code was tested with Python 2.7.15 (sorry for keep using Python 2, I will migrate to Python 3 soon).